GoogleCloudPlatform/ai-platform-samples/training/sklearn/structured/hp_tuning/README.md

 We also defined how many models should be trained, and how many of them can be trained in parallel.
 Finally, we used the same value which we used for `hyperparameter_metric_tag` in step 2, for `hyperparameterMetricTag` in this file.

-### Monitoring
-Once the training starts and the models are generated, you may view the training job in the [AI Platform page](https://pantheon.corp.google.com/mlengine/jobs).
-If you click on the corresponding training job, you will be able to view the chosen hyperparamters, along with the metric scores for each model.
-All the generated model objects will be stored on GCS.

 ## What's Next